leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 > This volume brings together Pierre Bourdieu’s highly original writings on
 > language and on the relations among language, power, and politics.

+XXX: he basically says that because rich people have this knowledge of symbolic power, they can use that to project success symbolic power can be like a political dialect that Obama and Hillary have it's a good example trump doesn't have that though slime - Today at 1:36 AM eyes gleam Keroko - Today at 1:36 AM he has other strategies which I think is interesting i found it very interesting about him like coming from a poor background then coming in contact with the riches and having all these realizations and i feel like thats exactly what happened to me like i felt like he was talking about so many of my experiences it was neat i really like how he talked about social capital and like this thing i always believed in which is like if you come from a rich background even if you are kicked out on your ass you are in much greater standing than someone in same situation but come from impoverished background tand just like about how they're like compeltely different cultures except only a certain one is favored

 ### Tangential reads